The Product Paradox

 Peter Mullen from Envoy talks to Product Podcast hosted by Product School about how to develop a strategic product roadmap.
 From working in product management, I found going from product strategy to the ‘doing’ of the development that was shown transparently was a challenge, I couldn’t find anything that gave me a structure on how to do that.
 Listening to the podcast with Peter Mullen gave me a lot of inspiration, so I listened to his ideas and build on them to develop a process and am sharing it with you.
 It may help give you guidance that you can adapt based on your needs.

-There is a template you can use on Miro here which is view-only.
+There is a template you can use on Miro here part of the Miroverse.

 Overview of the product development process